 The 5-day program, offered in English and French, was based on one of two training curricula the Global Center has been developing in partnership with the IIJ under a project funded by the United States.
 The curricula incorporate blended and experiential learning methods and are intended to promote critical thinking and support skill development of both practitioners and trainers.

-Each day of the course featured a dynamic immersive exercise in which participants were forced to apply the principles and practices covered in the course.
 Through the use of computer-based immersive exercises, participants were confronted with real-time unfolding scenarios of a counterterrorism investigation, in which they were tasked with making and rationalizing critical decisions on the collection, dissemination, analysis, and protection of intelligence information.
 Throughout the week, the teams immersed themselves in key aspects of dealing with sensitive information, including financial intelligence, the use of special investigative methods, and applying international human rights safeguards.
 Debriefs serve in highlighting key issues and provide the basis for substantive instructor presentations and discussion of lessons learned.